Odonata: Etymology and terminology

 Johan Christian Fabricius coined the term Odonata in 1793 from the Ancient Greek ὀδών odṓn (Ionic form of ὀδούς odoús) "tooth".
 One hypothesis is that it was because their maxillae are notably toothed.

 The word dragonfly usually denotes only Anisoptera, but is sometimes used to mean all Odonata.
 Odonata enthusiasts avoid ambiguity by using the term true dragonfly, or simply anisopteran, when they mean just the Anisoptera.
 An alternative term warriorfly has been proposed.

 External morphology

 Size

-The largest living odonate is the giant Central American helicopter damselfly Megaloprepus coerulatus (Zygoptera: Pseudostigmatidae) with a wing span of 191 mm.
-The heaviest living odonates are Tetracanthagyna plagiata (Anisoptera: Aeshnidae) with a wing span of 165 mm, and Petalura ingentissima (Anisoptera: Petaluridae) with a body length of 117 mm (some sources 125 mm) and wing span of 160 mm.
+The largest living odonate by wingspan is Megaloprepus coerulatus (Zygoptera: Pseudostigmatidae) with a wing span of 19.1 cm, while the extinct Triadotypus guillaumei reached 28.0 cm.
+The heaviest living odonate isTetracanthagyna plagiata.
 The longest extant odonate is the Neotropical helicopter damselfly Mecistogaster linearis (Zygoptera: Pseudostigmatidae) with a body length of 135 mm.

 The smallest living dragonfly is Nannophya pygmaea (Anisoptera: Libellulidae) from east Asia, with a body length of 15 mm and a wing span of 20 mm.
 The smallest damselflies (and also the smallest odonates) are species of the genus Agriocnemis (Zygoptera: Coenagrionidae) with a wing span of only 17–18 mm.